Outline

 Decision-Making

-- Articulate the matter to be decided
+- Articulate the Matter to be Decided

-- Frame the options addressing the matter
+- Frame the Options

-- Evaluate the arguments and decide
+- Evaluate the Arguments and Decide

-Articulate the Matter to be Decided
+1. Articulate the Matter to be Decided

 - It’s better to express an issue as an open-ended question, other things being equal.